deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 * **GenerateNew** (default): New and unique ids are generated.
 References in the input GML (xlink:href) that point to a feature with an reassigned id are fixed as well, so reference consistency is maintained.
 * **ReplaceDuplicate**: The WFS will try to use the original gml:id values that have been provided in the input.
 In case a certain identifier already exists in the backend, a new and unique identifier will be generated.
 References in the input GML (xlink:href) that point to a feature with an reassigned id are fixed as well, so reference consistency is maintained.

+Furthermore the option ``EnableTransactions`` has the optional attribute ``checkAreaOfUse`` which is false by default.
+This means that it is not checked if the geometries in a transaction request are in the valid area of the CRS.
+The check can be activated by setting the attribute to true.

 .. hint::
   Currently, transactions can only be enabled if your WFS is attached to a single feature store.